Henry de Raleigh (died 1301): Monument in Exeter Cathedral

 The Devon historian Sir William Pole (d.1635) wrote concerning Exeter Cathedral:

 "Twoe knightes lye together in the wall w^{ch} devideth the quire & ye ambulatory, the on(e) w^{th} the armes of Bohun on his shield & ye other w^{th} the armes of Ralegh of Ralegh: vid.
 Checque, or & geules a chief verry".

 It is not certain which of the two contemporary effigies of cross-legged knights situated next to each other under separate niches set into the north wall of the south ambulatory of Exeter Cathedral represents Raleigh.
 Orme (2008) is one of the few commentators who has attempted to decide the matter, and he selected the westernmost (left-hand) effigy, under the arched canopy, as representing Raleigh, thus assigning de Bohun to the easternmost effigy, under the ogee-shaped canopy.
-The cross-legged and "lively" form of these effigies, of which several exist elsewhere in England, most notably in the Temple Church in the City of London, are generally supposed to represent crusaders, possibly members of the Knights Templar order.